fernandalschumacher/skewlmm/README.md

 The goal of skewlmm is to fit skew robust linear mixed models, using scale mixture of skew-normal linear mixed models with possible within-subject dependence structure, using an EM-type algorithm.
+In addition, some tools for model adequacy evaluation are available.

 ## Installation